-Newspaper articles are good for finding current information or reports that were written soon after events occurred.
+News articles are good for finding current information or reports that were written soon after events occurred.
 They tend to be brief and are written in a simple, readable style.

 Trade magazines and journals are published for a specific industry or profession and contain articles relevant to that field.
 They are good sources for overviews of issues and trends, identifying groups or associations, and for finding related advertising and industry contacts.